awslabs/aws-sdk-swift/reference/0.x/AWSTimestreamWrite/TimestreamWriteClientProtocol.md

 func listTagsForResource(input: ListTagsForResourceInput, completion: @escaping (ClientRuntime.SdkResult<ListTagsForResourceOutputResponse, ListTagsForResourceOutputError>) -> Void)
 ```

-### tagResource(input:​completion:​)
+### tagResource(input:completion:)

 Associate a set of tags with a Timestream resource.
-You can then activate
-these user-defined tags so that they appear on the Billing and Cost
-Management console for cost allocation tracking.
+You can then activate these user-defined tags so that they appear on the Billing and Cost Management console for cost allocation tracking.

 ``` swift
 func tagResource(input: TagResourceInput, completion: @escaping (ClientRuntime.SdkResult<TagResourceOutputResponse, TagResourceOutputError>) -> Void)
 ```

-### untagResource(input:​completion:​)
+### untagResource(input:completion:)

 Removes the association of tags from a Timestream resource.